tinkerhub/TinkerHub-Learning-Paths/learning/Flask/readme.md

 ## Learn Python :snake:

-Before learning flask you should have good knowledge in python.
+Before learning flask you should have good knowledge in python

 :bulb: Check out our learning resource for [python](https://github.com/tinkerhub-org/TinkerHub-Learning-Paths/tree/main/learning/Python)